TheOriginalMatt/web-server-implementation/README.md

 # To-Do

 ## Not Started
-- Configure to run in a docker container
 - Hook up to a DB (within the docker container)
 - Handle http methods other than GET
 - Add JavaDoc to the build script